ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_analysis/index.md

 plt.show()
 ```
 ![instacart](/images/instacart032914.png)
- > **Note:** The edge colors and node sizes were scaled separately to reflect confidence and support, respectively.
+Note: The edge and node legends were created separately.

 #### 5. Bubble heatmap layout to visualize all aisle to aisle relationships